FEntwumS/FEntwumS.NetlistViewer/README.md

 To ensure that all the OneWare Studio plugins the netlist viewer depends on are installed, a check is run.
 If this check fails for you, for example due to using an older version of a certain plugin, you can tick the `Continue if errors occur during dependency installation` checkbox in the experimental section of the Netlist Viewer's settings.
 By enabling this setting, the result of the check is ignored.
 This means that **you are on your own**!
-Will it may look as if everything is working as intended, this configuration is **not** supported and can stop working without notice.
+While it may look as if everything is working as intended, this configuration is **not** supported and can stop working without notice.